vippsas/vipps-ecom-api/vipps-ecom-api.md

 Once successfully initiated, a response with a redirect URL is returned.

+**Note:** While the minimum length for `orderId` is 1, we suggest making them longer.
+Using both numbers and characters of length 6 or more lets us more easily identify the order in our event logs.

 **Note:** We do not send requests to `callbackPrefix`, `shippingDetails` or `consentsRemovalPrefix` for all ports.
 To be safe use common port numbers such as: 80, 443, 8080.

 **Initiate response example:**